 • Completed Box-Cut excavation and advanced significant infrastructure to support underground mine development

-• Signed agreements with Development Consultants Private Limited of Kolkata, India, and Lycopodium Minerals Canada Ltd. to commence the basic and detailed engineering, procurement and Project Management of the Dasa Mine processing plant in the Republic of Niger
+• Signed agreements with Development Consultants Private Limited (“DCPL”) of Kolkata, India to commence the basic and detailed engineering, procurement and Project Management of the Dasa Mine processing plant

-• Entered into a Letter of Intent to supply a major North American utility with a total of 2.1 million pounds U3O8 from 2025 to 2030
+• Entered into an LOI to supply a major North American utility with a total of 2.1 million pounds U3O8 from 2025 to 2030

 • Initiated Box-Cut excavation and construction of surface infrastructure

-• Completed Feasibility Study, incorporating the Flank Zone, with an Initial Phase 1 mine development over 12 years producing 45.4 million pounds and an after-tax NPV8 of USD $157M & an IRR of 22.7% using a uranium price of USD $35/lb
+• Completed Feasibility Study, incorporating the Flank Zone, with an Initial Phase 1 mine development over 12 years producing 45.4 million pounds and an after-tax NPV8 of US$157M & an IRR of 22.7% using a uranium price of US$35/lb

-• Canadian firm CMAC-Thyssen engaged to collar the Portal and begin underground development in Q2 2022
+• Canadian firm CMAC-Thyssen engaged to collar the Portal and begin underground development in 2022

 • Began 15,000-meter program of both in-fill and step-out drilling to: